itsitrio/MedicatDocs/docs/installation/installing-usb.md

 5. Install Ventoy to your USB Drive By following the guide below
 6. Format your USB as NTFS
 7. Open 7Zip
-8. Extract the Medicat RAR to the root of your USB drive
+8. Extract the Medicat `.7z` to the root of your USB drive
 9. Verify Everything is there.

 ![](../../assets/images/usb_creation_instructions.png)